-Ensure that the Independent Administrator provides an assessment of whether all companies and government entities within the agreed scope of the EITI reporting process provided the requested information.
-Any gaps or weaknesses in reporting to the Independent Administrator must be disclosed in the Report, including naming any entities that failed to comply with the agreed procedures, and an assessment of whether this is likely to have had material impact on the comprehensiveness and reliability of the Report.
+Ensure that the IA provides an assessment of whether all companies and government entities within the agreed scope of the EITI reporting process provided the requested information.
+Any gaps or weaknesses in reporting to the IA must be disclosed in the Report, including naming any entities that failed to comply with the agreed procedures, and an assessment of whether this is likely to have had material impact on the comprehensiveness and reliability of the Report.

-- 1.2.13 Distribution of extractive industry revenues: In accordance with EITI Requirement 5.1, the Independent Administrator should check with the Department of Treasury and clarify in the Report which extractive revenues are recorded in the national budget.
-Where revenues are not recorded in the national budget, the allocation of revenues should be explained, with links provided to other relevant financial reports. - 1.2.14 Sub-national transfers: In accordance with EITI Requirement 5.2, the Independent Administrator is required to ensure that material subnational transfers of extractives revenues are publicly disclosed, when such transfers are mandated by a national constitution, statute or other revenue sharing mechanisms such as benefit-sharing agreements.
+- 1.2.13 Distribution of extractive industry revenues: In accordance with EITI Requirement 5.1, the IA should check with the Department of Treasury and clarify in the Report which extractive revenues are recorded in the national budget.
+Where revenues are not recorded in the national budget, the allocation of revenues should be explained, with links provided to other relevant financial reports. - 1.2.14 Sub-national transfers: In accordance with EITI Requirement 5.2, the IA is required to ensure that material subnational transfers of extractives revenues are publicly disclosed, when such transfers are mandated by a national constitution, statute or other revenue sharing mechanisms such as benefit-sharing agreements.
 The MSG should also disclose any discrepancies between the transfer amount calculated in accordance with the relevant revenue sharing formula and the actual amount transferred between the central government and each relevant subnational entity on an annual basis.

-The Independent Administrator should follow up on implementing the recommendations from the subnational scoping study that was published in April, 2019.
-Where possible, the Independent Administrator should update the reporting templates to ensure that companies report on subnational payments.
+The IA should follow up on implementing the recommendations from the subnational scoping study that was published in 2019.
+Where possible, the IA should update the reporting templates to ensure that companies report on subnational payments.
 The MRDC to be engaged to ensure that calculated amounts and actual amounts transferred are reconciled.

-The Independent Administrator is required to refer to the comments by International Secretariat in the gap analysis regarding the lack of clarity on subnational transfers, payments and expenditures as outlined in the item 1.2.11 above.
+The IA is required to refer to the comments by EITI International Secretariat in the gap analysis regarding lack of clarity on subnational transfers, payments and expenditures as outlined in the item 1.2.11 above.

-1.2.15 Mandatory social expenditures: In accordance with EITI Requirement 6.1, the Independent Administrator should ensure that reporting of mandatory social expenditures be disaggregated by type of payment and beneficiary, clarifying the name and function of any non-government (third party) beneficiaries of mandatory social expenditures.
-The Independent Administrator is to revise the reporting templates to ensure disaggregation by type of payment and beneficiary.
-The Independent Administrator is to assist the MSG to agree on the categories of (beneficiaries of) mandatory social expenditures to be reported and adjust the deadline of submission of reporting templates to consider these new changes for the FY2019 PNGEITI Report.
+1.2.15 Mandatory social expenditures: In accordance with EITI Requirement 6.1, the IA should ensure that reporting of mandatory social expenditures be disaggregated by type of payment and beneficiary, clarifying the name and function of any non-government (third party) beneficiaries of mandatory social expenditures.
+The IA is to revise the reporting templates to ensure disaggregation by type of payment and beneficiary.
+The IA is to assist the MSG to agree on the categories of (beneficiaries of) mandatory social expenditures to be reported and adjust the deadline of submission of reporting templates to consider these new changes for the FY2020 PNGEITI Report.

-The Independent Administrator is also required to take note of the comments by International Secretariat in the gap analysis regarding the lack of clarity on subnational transfers, payments and expenditures.
+The IA is also required to take note of the comments by the EITI International Secretariat in the gap analysis regarding the lack of clarity on subnational transfers, payments and expenditures.

 1.2.16 SOEs quasi-fiscal expenditures (QFEs): In accordance with EITI Requirement 6.2, PNG should undertake a comprehensive review of all expenditures undertaken by extractives SOEs (and their subsidiaries) that could be considered quasi-fiscal.
 PNG should develop a reporting process with a view to achieving a level of transparency commensurate with other payments and revenue streams and should include SOE subsidiaries and joint ventures.
-Reporting on SOE quasi-fiscal expenditures (QFEs) will require appropriate legislative amendments and the Independent Administrator is expected to identify this and document or recommend this in the Report.
+Reporting on SOE quasi-fiscal expenditures (QFEs) will require appropriate legislative amendments and the IA is expected to identify this and document or recommend this in the Report.
+The IA is also required to check the SOE scoping study report available on the PNGEITI website for further information on SOE quasi-fiscal expenditures (QFEs) and inform the MSG on how these can be presented in the FY2020 Report.